northamerican/js-map-accessor/README.md

 ### Set properties

-Set each property in each object in an array
+Set each property in each object in an array:
 ```js
 arr = [{ a: 0 }, { a: 0 }];
 ```